Python ascii Function?

 Using non-ascii characters in a string

-Now see the output as I used the non-ASCII character in a string object and used in the ascii() function.
+Now see the output as I used the non-ASCII character in a string object and used it in the ascii() function.
 First, I used the copyright sign and this is followed by using the registered sign:

 str_non = 'copyright = ©'